gabriellemalate/MoodMemory/README.md

 - contact page
 - dynamic memory counter & dynamic mood counter in the user toggle side nav bar.
 - unsaved log warning window
-- display the chosen emoji-emotion from the form just submitted into the "log successful" pop up.
 - search bar displays all moods in mood library with the typed keyword
-- search bar display all memories in the memory library with the typed keyword.
-- loading animation.
 - log in, create new user, forgot password.

 PROBABLY NOT SOON
 - Dynamic Mood Map & Sleep Map
+- display the chosen emoji-emotion from the form just submitted into the "log successful" pop up.

+DEFINITELY NOT DURING THE BOOTCAMP
 - memory rooms page: space to organize memories into user specified compartments. + ability to view them via a "room carousel"

-DEFINITELY NOT DURING THE BOOTCAMP
-- memory features are functional
+- memory features.
 - place to store & manage mood patterns.
 - combine the moodmap with the memory timeline in a joint line graph with adjustable date scopes.
 This feature is great for people with PTSD, or even PTSD from multiple events, especially when some expereinces may have been mentally blocked from a survival coping mechanism while the resulting fight/flight/fawn/freeze behaviors are still actively affecting the person.
 - mood chart in table form in the all moods page